Wednesday, 20 March 2013

-The two stared straight ahead, one seeing the whole grisly scene and the other little else in a thickening gloom beyond the Nu-gen’s faint outline.
+The pair stared straight ahead, one seeing the whole grisly scene and the other little else in a thickening gloom beyond the Nu-gen’s faint outline.
 “Why are we here?”
 Mick wailed.
 “We’re not dead and we haven’t done anything wrong!”

 “Why indeed?” murmured Mulac.